Goals and content of Right to Participate

 The rounds of Right to participate will start in January/August.
 The exchange will be in Norway for two months, and continue in Kenya for another two monts.
 Follow up work will be done in your own home country.

 Deadline for application in May 1st. og October 15th.
 Use the application and nomination forms from the menu below.
+NB: Only for Norwegian applicants/members of one of LNUs member organizations.
+Applicants from Kenya need to apply through Youth Alive!
+Kenya.

 |Right to Participate||Practical information||Application form||Nomination form|